 The American real estate market operates slightly differently to the Irish one.
-Typically, an agent represents both the buyer and the seller and charges a hefty commission fee too – circa 3% on both sides.
+An agent represents both the buyer and the seller and charges 3% commission on both sides.
 In 2004, a company called Redfin saw an opportunity for change and emerged offering a fairer fee structure for sellers.
 Since then, Redfin has grown into a billion dollar company saving each customer thousands in commission fees along the way.
 Technology is a key player in its success.

 And in the UK…